 To install Freenet might not be as difficult as you might have heard.
 There are three ways to install Freenet:

 - Enabling a mirror copy of a Freenet installation

 If you want to install the Freenet software on a computer which lacks a GUI, see the Headless install instructions.
 If you have mirrored a working Freenet installation to a machine without explicitly installing it, see Mirrored install.
 Otherwise, continue reading.

 The information below does not apply to Windows systems.
 For Windows you should use the installer for Windows as described on the download page.
-You can also get the installer for Windows from here.

 For a graphical installation you have to have: